andrew/ultimate-awesome/README.md

 - [Awesome-Caffe](https://github.com/MichaelXin/Awesome-Caffe) - Awesome Caffe.
 - [awesome-self-driving-cars](https://github.com/philbort/awesome-self-driving-cars) - An awesome list of self-driving cars.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
-- [awesome-password-store](https://github.com/tijn/awesome-password-store) - A collection of awesome pass extensions and interfaces (for zx2c4's pass).
 - [awesome-ast](https://github.com/cowchimp/awesome-ast) -  A curated list of awesome AST resources.
 - [awesome-open-source-alternatives](https://github.com/diegoleme/awesome-open-source-alternatives) - 😎 A curated list of awesome open-source alternative.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.